kvinay7/interview-preparation/AI Engineering.md

 <h1 align="center">RAG Systems</h1>

-## 1. RAG Introduction

-### A. Retrieval-Augmented Generation (RAG)
+## 1. Retrieval-Augmented Generation (RAG)

-**Retrieval-Augmented Generation (RAG)** is an AI architecture that retrieves relevant information from an external knowledge source and provides current, private, or domain-specific information to an LLM as context before generating an answer.
+RAG is an AI architecture that retrieves relevant information from an external knowledge source and provides current, private, or domain-specific information to an LLM as context before generating an answer.
 An LLM's internal knowledge has limitations:

 * Knowledge can become outdated.
 * The model may not know private/company-specific information.